Tenari/non-fiction/common-errors.md

 Error: Any man, with the right training, could become the next Bethoveen.

 Truth: Not all men have the same potential.
 Every man is unique, and thus is suited to different tasks in different ways.
 No amount of training can alter fundamental human nature.

+### Consequentialism

+Error: It is sometimes justified to choose evil means in order to achieve good ends.

+Truth: Evil means should never be chosen, because only God can foresee all the consequences of any given action, thus no human can rightly calculate if any good end will result from evil means.
+Also, don't be evil.
+Choosing evil, whatever the justification, is still choosing evil.
+Don't choose evil.

+### Contraception

+Error: Contraception is morally neutral, and should be promoted for safe sex.

+Truth: Contraception is gravely evil, because it perverts the most unifying act a man and woman can enjoy.
+Promotion of contraception is evil, because promoting evil is itself evil, and because the reliable effect of promoting contraception is to destroy society's intuitions about sexual morality.

 ### Democracy